Skip to content

 Peak season runs from mid-December through April.
 The weather is flawless, but hotel prices are at their highest and popular restaurants require reservations weeks in advance.
 Expect to pay $300-600+ per night at major resorts.

 Shoulder season in May, June, and November offers a sweet spot: slightly lower prices (20-30% off peak rates), fewer crowds, and still-excellent weather.
-This is when I personally prefer to visit.
+This is when we prefer to visit.

 Low season from July through October brings the best deals, with hotel rates dropping 30-50% from peak pricing.
 You may see brief rain showers, but Aruba receives only 18 inches of rain per year total, so extended rainy days are extremely rare.
 The trade winds keep things comfortable even in summer.